Disclosure – this is a collaborative post.

 Decide whether you want a chic and modern or a rustic look

-This will inform your choices of specific bathroom items like the shower head, sink, and toilet.
+This will inform your choices of specific bathroom items like a luxury steam shower, the shower head, sink, and toilet.
 It will also inspire your colour choices and the materials from which you want your wet room constructed.

 For a sleek, modern look, think about geometric shapes and simple, clean colours like white, marble, or cream.
 Concealed shower fittings will give an ultra-modern appearance, but may mean that the bathroom is a little more difficult to clean.
 Consider adding a handheld shower as well so that you can easily rinse the walls and floor.
 Recessed storage and integral tiled seating will add to the functionality of the room without altering the clean, sleek appearance.
 If you’re feeling bold, consider an accent wall to add a touch of vibrancy.